TEETHING VEILS »

 From December 24, 2011 through July 28, 2012, Teething Veils recorded “Velorio,” its debut album, a double LP for Etxe Records and Productions.
 Released on July 10, 2013, “Velorio” is comprised of 21 songs.
 For these recordings, Greg assembled a group of old and new friends, long-time and first-time collaborators.
 The bulk of the music was recorded by a band consisting of Krys Baker (accordion, clarinet, flute, french horn, saxophone), Kevin Buckholdt (organ), Hannah Burris (viola), Christin Durham (voice), Craig Garrett (bass guitar), Nathan Jurgenson (drums and percussion), Alexia Kauffman (cello), and Greg Svitil (bass guitar, glockenspiel, guitar, melodica, organ, piano, voice).
 Additional, crucial contributions were made by Arthur Harrison (theremin), Christopher Goett (guitar), Jilly Hex (voice & lyrics), The Veilettes- Hannah Burris, Christin Durham, Catherine Lewis (voices), and Trevor Wathen (engineering Jilly in Indianapolis).

-In January 2013, Teething Veils recorded “Constellations,” a cassette release containing two 25-minute pieces of music, set for release on Land of Decay, the tape label run by the members of the ambient noise group Locrian.
+In January 2013, Teething Veils recorded “Constellations,” an LP containing two 25-minute pieces of music, set for release on Etxe in 2014.

 In the summer of 2013, the band carried out a 17-date national tour.
 They continue to play live dates in the DC area year-round.
 The band is planning to record music for a split cassette release with Undercast, the project of Silo Halo/Girl Loves Distortion’s Christopher Goett.